Best PCC: Top Pistol-Caliber Carbines Ranked!

 Cheaper Ammo and (Sometimes) Easier Logistics

 Pistol ammo is almost universally cheaper than rifle ammo.
 Magnum calibers exceed that, but mostly the price difference is significant.
-9mm Luger can be half the price of 5.56.
+A 9mm Luger can be half the price of 5.56.

 Some PCCs use standard pistol magazines.
 Glock is the most popular, but SIG, Ruger, and S&W magazines in PCCs aren’t unheard of.
 This simplifies your logistics in numerous ways.
 First, if you own a pistol that uses the same magazines, you already have a source to draw from.